firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.spamhaus.org/drop/drop.txt).

-The last time downloaded was found to be dated: Sun Jun  7 15:31:56 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  9 01:09:50 UTC 2015.

 The ipset `spamhaus_drop` has **652** entries, **18338560** unique IPs.